 - Higher Education Volunteer Programs

-The Virginia Volunteerism and Service Conference is green!
-Please bring your electronic devices to view presentation materials.
-All presentations and handouts will be available for download prior to the conference.
+The Virginia Volunteerism and Service Conference was green this year!
+All presentations and handouts are available for download.

 2014 Planning Committee:

 Special thanks to all the hard work of the 2014 Planning Committee who have volunteered their time, expertise, and energy to make this event possible.